NxPKG/khulnasoft-docs/content/web3/how-to/use-polygon-gateway.md

 ## Read from the network

-The Cloudflare Polygon Gateway allows HTTP requests where the body of the request is set to be the JSON body of the request you would like to make.
+The Khulnasoft Polygon Gateway allows HTTP requests where the body of the request is set to be the JSON body of the request you would like to make.
 For example, if you would like to read the latest block, then your JSON blob takes the form:

 ```json
 { "jsonrpc": "2.0", "method": "eth_getBlockByNumber", "params": ["latest", false], "id": 1 }